Hiker Drinking from Stainless Steel Water Bottle on Forest Trail

 If you could only own one bottle for general day hiking in North America, the Hydro Flask 32oz Flex Straw Cap is the most versatile choice.
 You get cold water on demand, effortless one-handed drinking, and a build quality that holds up over years of use.
 Just remember to clean the straw.

 If budget is your primary constraint, the Nalgene Sustain holds its own.
-It isn’t flashy, and that is exactly the point.
+It is not flashy, and that is exactly the point.
 It is a fail-safe piece of gear.

 For backpackers concerned with weight and pack volume, the HydraPak Flux easily earns its place.
 The initial plastic taste is a valid consideration, but there is nothing else in this price range that collapses that small and packs that well.